-- (1) Student name, - (2) Baseline data without instructional prompts that documents the student needs instruction in this MO.
+- (1) Student name, first and last.
+If using a cover sheet, the student's first and last name must be on both the coversheet and artifact.
+If multiple pages are used in sections 3, 4 and 5, TEs must place student's full name (first and last) on each accompanying page. - (2) Baseline data without instructional prompts that documents the student needs instruction in this MO.
 Baseline data must indicate that the student performs the selected MO with 50% or less accuracy (Baseline data may be reflected in a videotape, audiotape, student work sample or data chart), - (3) Date student was assessed using this artifact, including month, day, and year.
-Data charts must include dates and data for each observation, - (4) MO being assessed, - (5) The accuracy score % or number correct, - (6) Type of prompt used for artifact, indicate the specific(s) test items where the prompt was used, not to exceed 5 total prompts on the entire artifact, - (7) Key to interpreting TE notations, - (8) Page number that corresponds to the Table of Contents, - (9) The observable and measurable student response is evident and aligns with the MO (data charts must include the specific words, behavior, or skill that is being assessed), - (10) Each data chart must show 3-5 recorded observations of instruction prior to attainment of the criterion level as well as the attainment of the criterion level.
+Data charts must include dates and data for each observation, - (4) MO being assessed, - (5) The accuracy score % or number correct, - (6) Type of prompt selected prior to assessment at top of page, and indicate the specific test items where the selected prompt type was used during the assessment, not to exceed 5 total prompts on the entire artifact, - (7) Key to interpreting TE notations, - (8) Page number that corresponds to the Table of Contents, - (9) The observable and measurable student response is evident and aligns with the MO (data charts must include the specific words, behavior, or skill that is being assessed), - (10) Each data chart must show 3-5 recorded observations of instruction prior to attainment of the criterion level as well as the attainment of the criterion level.
 These observations of instruction DO NOT include baseline or attainment of mastery data, (see Figure 6-11 for an example) - (11) Each type of artifact must show at least 3 different school days between baseline and mastery.
 That is, the earliest mastery can be dated from a baseline date is 4 school days.
-For example, the baseline artifact date is November 1st and the earliest the mastery artifact date can be is November 5th. - (12) The artifact must state alignment and connection to grade-level curriculum materials, (e.g., grade and name of modified grade level text, grade and name of content area unit).
-For grades 3, 4, 6, and 7, reading mastery objectives 3 or 4 and 7 or 8, and mathematics mastery objectives 5 or 6 and 7 or 8 must be aligned with at least 2 different Maryland Science content standards, - (13) All components of the MO must be evident in both the baseline and mastered artifacts, (Note: if an MO states that the skill be demonstrated a specific number of times, this applies only to the mastered artifact.
+For example, the baseline artifact date is October 29th and the earliest the mastery artifact date can be is November 2nd. - (12) The artifact must state alignment and connection to grade-level curriculum materials, (e.g., grade and name of modified grade level text, grade and name of content area unit).
+For the science alignment MOs, the Science Content Standard label, the grade at which the artifact is aligned and the science content standard (earth/space science, life science, chemistry, physics, or environmental science) must be listed on the artifact.
+For example, a grade 5 student: 5.C.3.a Grade 4 Physics - (13) All components of the MO must be evident on both the baseline and mastered artifacts, (Note: if an MO states that the skill be demonstrated a specific number of times, this applies only to the mastery artifact.
 The baseline artifact requires only one demonstration of the skill.),

-- (14) If the MO states that the student will demonstrate the skill a specific number of times or that a specific number of items will be presented, the specified number of times and items must be evident in the videotape, data chart, student work, or audiotape. - (15) In grades 5 and 8, the alignment of the artifacts with accurate science content for reading MOs 3 or 4 and 7 or 8, and mathematics MOs 5 or 6, 7, and 8 must be explicitly stated and evident in artifact.
-TEs must include the grade, content standard, indicator and objective from the VSC for the embedded science MOs (for example, 5.B.2.a)
+- (14) If the MO states that the student will demonstrate the skill a specific number of times or that a specific number of items will be presented, the specified number of times and items must be evident in the videotape, data chart, student work, or audiotape. - (15) In grades 5 and 8, the alignment of the artifacts with accurate science content for reading MOs 3 or 4 and 7 or 8, and mathematics MOs 5 or 6, 7 and 8 must be explicitly stated and evident in artifact.
+TEs must include the content standard indicator and objective from the SC, the grade and science category for the embedded science MOs.
+(For example, 4.D.3.a grade 8 Chemistry) [OR]

-[OR]